The New Adventures of Winnie the Pooh: Casting

 The producers actively sought out the surviving original voice cast which had been used in the 1960s featurettes.
 Sterling Holloway, the original voice of Winnie the Pooh, read for the part, but had aged to the point where he could no longer do the voice successfully.
 A casting call was held and Jim Cummings was selected as his replacement, a role he has continued with to the present day.
-Cummings claimed that veteran actors such as Burgess Meredith and E.G. Marshall had read for the part of Pooh as well.
-John Fiedler and Hal Smith, the original voices for Piglet and Owl respectively, returned for the series.
-Paul Winchell also reprised his role as Tigger.
-On advice from his cardiologist, Winchell mostly avoided working with the rest of the cast to avoid the stress.
-The studio let him do his voices alone.
-At the time, Winchell was making various trips to Africa to cure hunger.
-Winchell voiced Tigger in the first two seasons and some of the third season, before Cummings took over the role for the rest of the last two seasons.
-Cummings often filled in for Winchell during these.
-In the show's third season, Cummings permanently took over the role of Tigger.
-Most of the sessions occurred at B&B Sound in Burbank, California.
-When Cummings took over the role of Tigger, Winchell said "Take care of my little friend for me."
-Newer technology allowed for the actors to record their roles without having to be in the same room.
-For example, Fiedler always did his recordings from New York and Winchell was able to do some from Florida.
-Fellow voice actor Jim Cummings described Fielder's voice as "kind of like the wind blowing through tall grass.
+Cummings has claimed that veteran actors such as Burgess Meredith and E. G. Marshall had read for the part of Pooh as well.

+Paul Winchell, John Fiedler and Hal Smith, the original voices for Tigger, Piglet, and Owl respectively, returned for the series.
+On advice from his cardiologist, Winchell mostly avoided recording with the rest of the cast to avoid the stress so the studio allowed him do his voices alone.
+Meanwhile, Winchell was making various trips to Africa to cure hunger, in which Cummings often understudied for Winchell.
+Throughout the series, Winchell voiced Tigger in the first two seasons and select episodes of the third season before Cummings took over the role.
+When Cummings took over, Winchell said: "Take care of my little friend for me."

+Most of the recording sessions occurred at B&B Sound in Burbank, California.
+Advanced technology allowed for the actors to record their roles without having to be in the same room.
+For example, Fiedler recorded his role from New York while Winchell recorded some from Florida.
+Cummings described Fielder's voice as "kind of like the wind blowing through tall grass.
 It sounded homey, and it sounding comforting."
-Fiedler was very proud of his work on the show and enjoyed the role just as much as when Piglet started in 1968.
-Ken Sansom described voicing Rabbit in the series as the best professional experience he ever had.
+Fiedler stated he was very proud of his work on the show having enjoyed the role as much as when he started in 1968.
+Ken Sansom was cast as Rabbit, he later described voicing Rabbit in the series as the best professional experience he ever had.